 If you’re going for the first time, you might prefer to borrow some of the big ticket items, or camp somewhere where the accommodation is set up for you.
 But otherwise, think in terms of something to sleep under (a tent); something to sleep on (mats, sleeping bags and the like), things to cook and eat with and domestic essentials such as cleaning equipment, a washing line etc. Buying your own bedding is worthwhile and kids’ sleeping bags will be well used for cub camps, school trips and sleepovers for years to come.

-Take plenty of warm clothes and layers so you can dress for any weather, swim stuff if you’re near water or the campsite has a pool, and lots of practical clothes that dry fast in the sun such as fleeces.
+Take plenty of warm clothes and layers so you can dress for any weather, swim stuff if you’re near water or if the campsite has a pool, and lots of practical clothes that dry fast in the sun such as fleeces.

-What should you not bring camping?
+What should you leave at home?

 There are a few camping no-nos.
 Try to avoid:

-- Anything loud - you don’t want to be ‘those’ neighbours.
+• Anything loud - you don’t want to be ‘those’ neighbours

-- Things that are scented (unless you want to be eaten by mozzies, leave the Chanel No 5 at home).
+• Things that are scented (unless you want to be eaten by mozzies, leave the Chanel No 5 at home)

-- Food that isn’t wrapped and will attract animals.
-Eggs in particular need locking down or you’ll have foxes in your tent.
+• Food that isn’t wrapped and will attract animals.
+Eggs in particular need locking down or you’ll have foxes in your tent

-- Anything breakable.
+• Anything breakable.
 Go metal and melamine all the way.
 Broken glass in a tent is not fun.

-What is the best food to bring on a camping trip?
+What's the best food to bring on a camping trip?

 You need to meal-plan a bit in advance.
 Lots of people really enjoy campfire cooking and will pack lots of tiny spice jars to cook up a storm, but if you’re going fancy you’ll need to be sure you have not just the food you will need but the right utensils.
 It’s often best to keep things simple.
 Here are a few no-fail camping meal ideas to consider:

-- Cereal for breakfast.
-A fry-up is also a must but you’ll be glad your brought the cheerios when you’re still trying to get the fire lit three hours after the children woke up and first started asking about breakfast.
+• Cereal for breakfast.
+A fry-up is also a must but you’ll be glad your brought the Cheerios when you’re still trying to get the fire lit three hours after the children woke up and first started asking about breakfast.
 See also individually packaged croissants and brioche.

-- A pre-made meal you can heat up for the first night is a good plan.
+• A pre-made meal you can heat up for the first night is a good plan.
 A spag bol in tupperware can easily be heated up while you cook some pasta (in fact pasta is a camping staple).
-Or a chilli con carne just needs rice (or a bag of tortilla chips if you’re feeling very lazy).
+Or a chilli con carne just needs rice (or a bag of tortilla chips if you’re feeling very lazy)

-- Barbecue food always suits campfire cooking.
-Sausages in buns are the simplest solution (don’t forget the ketchup) but sliced halloumi, peppers and onions are easy too and great thrown into wraps and folded.
+• Barbecue food always suits campfire cooking.
+Sausages in buns are the simplest solution (don’t forget the ketchup) but sliced halloumi, peppers and onions are easy too and great thrown into wraps and folded

-- Frying pan food.
-Anything you can cook in one pan is a boon - paella, omelettes, corned beef hash, frying pan pizzas and quesadillas are all great camping dishes.
+• Frying pan food.
+Anything you can cook in one pan is a boon - paella, omelettes, corned beef hash, frying pan pizzas and quesadillas are all great camping dishes

-- Don’t forget a few posh bits and pieces to up your game.
-Fancy tins of olives, expensive biscuits, boxes of chocolates, exotic looking crisps and then some decent coffee and whisky (or whatever your tipple is) will make any campfire meal feel like a bit of a feast.
+• Don’t forget a few posh bits and pieces to up your game.
+Fancy tins of olives, expensive biscuits, boxes of chocolates, exotic looking crisps and then some decent coffee and whisky (or whatever your tipple is) will make any campfire meal feel like a bit of a feast

 We work hard to provide unbiased, independent advice you can trust.
 We do sometimes earn revenue through affiliate (click-to-buy) links in our articles.
 This helps us fund more helpful articles like this one.